 Goes well with heart-shaped shortbreads or sugar cookies served on the side.

-However, if you don't have one of these specialized porcelain molds or find its cost prohibitive or cannot obtain one, a round kitchen colander or wire sieve lined with a double layer of cheesecloth mightn't be as fancy, but will also work okay.
+If you don't have one of these specialized porcelain molds, or you find its cost prohibitive, or you cannot obtain one easily, a round kitchen colander or wire sieve lined with a double layer of cheesecloth mightn't be as fancy, but will also work okay.

 To remove the cheesecake from the mold, place a plate on top of the mold and carefully turn it upside down.
 Gently lift off the mold and peel away the cheesecloth to reveal the heart shaped dessert.